dhanush-cache/notesync/README.md

-# Django Project
+# Notesync

-A simple Django project.
+The API for a simple note-sharing application.

 ## Setup Instructions